aravindswamy07/chatapp/auth-fix-notes.md

 3. Update your code to use the latest version of auth.ts

 ## Important Notes
-1. Each username must be unique as we're using it to create email addresses in the format `username@nebulachat.app`
+1. Each username must be unique as we're using it to create email addresses in the format `username@gmail.com`

+2. These are not real email addresses - users won't receive actual emails at these addresses

-2. This implementation now utilizes Supabase's built-in authentication system which:
+3. This implementation now utilizes Supabase's built-in authentication system which:
    - Provides proper JWT token authentication
    - Securely handles passwords (no plaintext storage)
    - Generates secure user IDs

-3. For full production-readiness, consider further enhancements:
+4. For full production-readiness, consider further enhancements:
-   - Implement email verification
+   - Implement real email verification
    - Add password reset functionality
    - Add profile management